888 (number): Symbolism and numerology

 The number 888 is often symbolised within the international labour movement to symbolise the 8-hour day.
 Workers protested for 8 hours work, 8 hours rest and 8 hours time to themselves.

 In some Christian numerology, the number 888 – Eight hundred eighty-eight represents Jesus.
-This representation may be justified either through gematria, by counting the letter values of the Greek transliteration of Jesus' name,as an opposing value to 666, the number of the beast and/or 888, as the Triple 8 means “new beginnings”.
+This representation may be justified either through gematria, by counting the letter values of the Greek transliteration of Jesus's name, as an opposing value to 666, the number of the beast and/or 888.
 The numerological representation of Jesus with the number 888, as the sum of the numerical values of the letters of his name, was condemned by the Church father Irenaeus as convoluted and an act which reduced "the Lord of all things" to something alphabetical.

-In Chinese numerology, 888 usually means triple fortune, due to 8 (pinyin: bā) sounds like 發(pinyin: fā) of 發達 (prosperity), and triplet of it is a form of strengthening of the digit 8.
+In Chinese numerology, 888 usually means triple fortune, due to 8 (bā) sounding like the 發 (fā) of 發達 ('prosperity'), and the triplet of it is a form of strengthening the digit 8.
 On its own, the number 8 is often associated with great fortune, wealth and spiritual enlightenment.
-Hence, 888 is considered triple.
+Hence, 888 is considered triple fortune.
 For this reason, addresses and phone numbers containing the digit sequence 888 are considered particularly lucky, and may command a premium because of it.